 Pathway to Campus Enrollment

-A student accepted to this program determines their own pace thus the name) and can take their online classes in Gainesville or their home or anywhere they can access UF online.
-The transition over to residential status at UF requires a minimum enrollment in their online program of two semesters.
+With this new program design, students that apply to UF and get accepted to the PaCE program begin their freshman year online before transitioning to campus.
+A student accepted to this program determines their own pace — thus the name.
+They can take their online classes in Gainesville, their home, or anywhere they can access UF online.
+The transition to residential status at UF requires a minimum enrollment in their online program of two semesters.

-For the class of 2021, University of Florida accepted 2,420 students.
-Ultimately, do not rule out this program provided it offers your student’s major.
-And do consider paying the optional user fee package if your student wants to live in Gainesville and be fully immersed in the many student activities that residential students participate in.
+For the class of 2024, the University of Florida accepted 3719 students into its PaCE program.
+That’s a lot of good Gator company!
+So don’t hastily rule out this program, provided it offers your student’s major.
+If you think about the direction online college instruction is going, this opportunity follows a similar path and provides it under the highly-coveted UF umbrella.
+Consider paying the optional user fee package if your student wants to live in Gainesville.
+They can be fully immersed in the many student activities and surrounding Gainesville life that residential students experience.

 Click to learn more about PaCE.